zmalone/chef-web-docs/source/tutorials/compliance-assess/ubuntu/bring-your-own-system/get-a-node-to-scan/_troubleshooting.md

 * you can [manually connect over SSH](#step2) using your key pair.
 * the Chef compliance scanner has the [SSH private key](#step3).

-If the connectivity test still fails, log in to your Chef compliance scanner server and run this command.
+If the connectivity test still fails, log in to your Chef compliance scanner and run this command.
 The output may help you find the source of the failure.

 ```bash
 [root@chef-compliance ~]$ sudo chef-compliance-ctl tail core